linq2js/tenx/readme.md

 ```

 As you see above code, we import useStore() from "tenx/react".
-"tenx/react" is other entry point of tenx package.
+"tenx/react" is another entry point of tenx package.
 This entry includes many utils/hooks for React, we will discover them later on.

 useStore() is a React hook, it takes 2 parameters.
-The first one is tenx store object, the second one is state mapping function.
+The first one is tenx store object, the second one is the state mapping function.
-First parameter of mapping function is state object, it presents all state values of store.
+The first parameter of the mapping function is the state object, it presents all state values of the store.
-In this case, we select todos value (its value is array type, not state mutator) from state object.
+In this case, we select todos value (its value is an array type, not state mutator) from the state object.

 We successfully created addTodo action and consumed todos state.
 Now we need to create other actions, toggleTodo and removeTodo.